Conditions in Shopify Flow

 Less than and Less than or equal to

-Less than and Less than or equal to compare values to see whether the first value is less than, or less than or equal to, the second value.
+Less than and Less than or equal to compare values to check whether the first value is less than, or less than or equal to, the second value.
 In the following example, the value for order.currentTotalDiscountsSet.shopMoney.amount is retrieved from your store data and compared to the second value, 50.

 Example of a workflow that uses the less than or equal to logical operator to cancel an order if the retrieved data is less than or equal to 50